 Every NICU journey is unique.
 I can tell you what my daughter has overcome, but that doesn’t mean every NICU baby will have those same struggles, treatments, setbacks, successes or milestones.
 Some mothers will wait patiently (or not so patiently) while their baby grows in the NICU.
 Some mothers have an easier and shorter NICU journey than others, but we all have one thing in common…

-Truth: Feeling like you aren’t bonding with your baby is normal.
 Having a traumatic birth and having your baby taken away immediately after birth is detrimental to the bonding process.
 I felt I bonded with my daughter who passed away more strongly than my survivor in the NICU simply because I held her just after she died.
-The good news is that you can overcome this with lots of skin to skin contact and with little things like babywearing when you get home.
+The good news is that you can overcome this with lots of skin to skin contact and with little things like baby-wearing when you get home.

-Truth: You will feel so much guilt.
 You will feel guilty every time you leave your baby’s bedside.
 You will feel guilty that you gave birth too early.
-It’s normal to feel this way and it takes a long time to sort these feeling out so be gentle with yourself and take a break when things become overwhelming.
+It’s normal to feel this way and it takes a long time to sort these feelings out so be gentle with yourself and take a break when things become overwhelming.
 Your baby needs a healthy momma more than he/she needs someone to be sitting by their side every minute of every day.
 This was very hard lesson for me to learn.
 I thought that being there every minute of every day would somehow make up for all the seemingly terrible things that happened and were happening to my baby.
 In the end, I finally could see that stepping away when I needed a break and taking care of myself ended up making me stronger.

 As a NICU mom I can promise you this experience will make you one of the world’s strongest parents and it will someday soon be a distant memory.
 Nobody treasures their child’s first words, first steps, and all of life’s wonderfully ordinary moments like a NICU parent.